Graphcalibur/kfc-orbital-2021/server/multiplayer.md

     data: {
         duration_since_start: (number of milliseconds since start of game) [ An array with one element for each player in the race.
-Each element is of the form { username: (user),
+Each element is of the form { user: (User),
-              is_finished: (boolean indicating whether or not they are done),
+              mistypes: (number of mistypes they made since start of race),
-              characters_typed: (ctyped)
+              line_no: (current line number),
-            }
+              current_line: (a string, their current input field) }
         ]
     }
 ```
-This message will be sent periodically every [TODO decide value of] X seconds to the client.
+This message will be sent periodically every 1 second to the client.
 This contains last known progress of each player in the race.
 The `characters_typed` value
 comes from any `update-player-state` messages they send, while `duration_since_start`
 is tracked by the server.